three persons hiking near mountains and body of water

 Stages

 You can easily adapt the stages to your preferences.
-Due to the allemannsretten, the right to wild camp, you can easily choose to hike a bit further or stop earlier.
+Due to the allemannsretten, the right to wild camp, you can easily choose to hike a bit further or stop earlier on the Lofoten Crossing.
 You can resupply at the towns Svolvær and Leknes and there’s a campsite with a shop at Moskenes.
 These are suggested stages, if possible, hike a bit further on stage four to shorten stage 5.

 Stage 1: